Daniel Fast Beginners Guide:

-- Flavor your food with olive oil, spices, lemon, lime, vinegar, and himalyan pink salt.
+- Flavor your food with olive oil, spices, lemon, lime, vinegar, and Himalayan pink salt.

-- Primal Kitchen is my favorite brand for all natural sauces and dressings and widely available.
+- Primal Kitchen is my favorite brand for all-natural sauces and dressings and is widely available.

 What CAN'T I eat on the Daniel Fast?

-In short, on the Daniel Fast you won’t be eating any animal products, processed food, or drinks other than water.
+In short, using Daniel Fast recipes you won’t be eating any animal products, processed food, or drinks other than water.
 But we know you’ll want details, so we’ve included them below: